 Key benefits:

-It’s for this reason that a bath door is often installed within days of an unexpected injury or operation.
+It’s for this reason that a bathtub door is often installed within days of an unexpected injury or operation.

 Falls don’t stop being a risk once an injury heals, and the peace of mind that comes from a safer bathroom tends to stay valuable long term.